awwwd/vpnctl/README.md

     -v, --version shows the version for vpnctl

 ### Common Errors
 Sometime you will get some errors asking you to retry.
 Please go-ahead and retry -- that fixes the problem most of the time.
-You may also want to verify the whether the proper permissions are given as mentioned above.
+You may also want to verify whether proper permissions are given as mentioned above.

     ❯ vpnctl connect
     330:338: execution error: SecurID got an error: Connection is invalid. (-609)